 3-Ingredient Maple Glazed Carrots

-This recipe was originally included as part of my 2018 holiday recipe e-book, but I love it so much that I decided it deserves to be a stand-alone blog post!
+This maple glazed carrots recipe was originally included as part of my 2018 holiday recipe e-book, but I love it so much that I decided it deserves to be a stand-alone blog post!
+(April 2020 update: If you’re a fellow food and you love healthy comfort food, you’d LOVE my balsamic roasted brussel sprouts and roasted root veggie medley recipes!)

-First of all, it’s only 3 ingredients (I’m all about being a minimalist whenever possible).
+First of all, this recipe is only 3 ingredients (I’m all about being a minimalist whenever possible).

 Secondly, it’s a vegetable.
 According to the CDC, in 2015 only 9% of adults in the U.S. met the federal guidelines for daily intake of at least 3 to 4 servings of vegetables (1).
 That being said, it’s part of my “dietitian mission” to help increase our country’s consumption of nutrient-dense whole foods… with an emphasis on veggies of course!